 Teachers monitor progress and adjust their teaching in accordance with the assessment at the beginning of each unit.
-Writing is assessed using the statements from the National Curriculum and the pupil tracking grids on Target Tracker.
+Writing is assessed using the statements from the National Curriculum and the pupil tracking grids on Insight.
 Teachers use their professional judgement as to whether they have achieved the statements.
-The staff meets termly to moderate writing and to assess writing in their teams.
-Additional time is now being provided in both KS1 and 2 to allow staff to moderate on a termly basis in teams, e.g. Year 1 and 2 together and Years 3/4 and Years 5/6 together.
+The staff meets termly to moderate writing and more frequently to assess writing in their teams.
+Moderation also happens across phases- for example, Year 1 and 2 together and Years 3/4 and Years 5/6 together.
 Formal assessment is carried out twice a year and these assessments are used to help inform the teacher assessment.
 Self-assessment and peer assessment are built into the planning and used consistently across the school.
+The expectation is that teachers have 'What my work looks like at Band X' in the front of their English books as well to support children in knowing what to include in their work, and teachers in their tracking of pupils' targets.